mongodb/specifications/source/command-logging-and-monitoring/tests/README.rst

 structured form as described in the
 `Unified Test Format specification <../../unified-test-format/unified-test-format.rst#expectedLogMessage>`__.

+Note: the following tests mention string "length"; this refers to length in terms of whatever unit the driver has chosen to support for specifying max document length as discussed in the `logging specification <../../logging/logging.rst#truncation-of-large-documents>`__.

 *Test 1: Default truncation limit*

 1. Configure logging with a minimum severity level of "debug" for the "command" component.
 Do not explicitly configure the max document length.